How to Create a Template from a Layout

 CreatingATemplateFromLayeredLayout-2Remove text and other unwanted elements

 If you have dates, journaling or a title on their own layers, there is usually no point in including it in the actual template simply because nobody will be using the same dates and text you used.
 Just delete those layers and replace them by some placeholder, where you can write “Journaling goes here” or “TITLE” where those elements were.
-They will only serve as indicators for the next user as to where the text could be placed (but we all know that they might change that too).
+They will only serve as indicators for the next user as to where to place the text (but we all know that they might change that too).
 If the journaling or the dates are part of a tag, don’t worry about them since they will disappear in the next steps.

 You should be left with only layers that would be useful to the next user, either to place photos, cut paper shapes, or arrange elements.